 (3) An agreement entered into, or purportedly entered into, by a delegate of the Sheriff of Western Australia with an offender before the commencement has, and is deemed always to have had, force and effect.

-4 Footnote no longer applicable.
+4 On the date as at which this compilation was prepared, the Local Government Legislation Amendment Act 2016 Pt.
+3 Div.
+15 had not come into operation.
+It reads as follows:

+Part 3 — Amendments to other Acts in relation to regional subsidiaries

+Division 15 — Fines, Penalties and Infringement Notices Enforcement Act 1994 amended

+55. Act amended

+This Division amends the Fines, Penalties and Infringement Notices Enforcement Act 1994.

+56. Section 70 amended

+In section 70(1) in the definition of public authority delete “government or a regional local government.” and insert:

+government, regional local government or regional subsidiary.

 5 On the date as at which this compilation was prepared, the Courts and Tribunals (Electronic Processes Facilitation) Act 2013 s.
 95 had not come into operation.
-They read as follows:
+It reads as follows:

 Part 3 — Amendments to other Acts